0044 7 399 567 399

 The London Underground, called 'the Tube', is the oldest metro system in the world with over 400 km of length.
 London Overground is a suburban rail network with a system length of 167 km.
 The Docklands Light Railway (DLR) is an automated light metro system serving the Docklands area, with a length of 38 km.
 The Emirates Air Line is a 1,100 m cable car link across the River Thames connecting Greenwich Peninsula with the Royal Docks.
 Transport for London (TfL) is responsible for most of the transport network in London.
-In 2022 the London Underground is getting a new line; the Elizabeth line, a nearly £19 billion project under construction since 2009, will stretch 117 km from Reading and Heathrow in the west across to Shenfield and Abbey Wood in the east.
+In 2022 the London Underground got a new line; the Elizabeth line, a nearly £19 billion project under construction since 2009, stretches more than 100 km from Reading and Heathrow in the west across to Shenfield and Abbey Wood in the east.

-Fenwick of Bond Street, Fortnum & Mason in Piccadilly, Harrods, the biggest department store in Europe, and Harvey Nichols in Knightsbridge, Peter Jones in Chelsea, Liberty in Soho, Selfridges, John Lewis and House of Fraser in Oxford Street, are some of the world's most famous department stores.
+Fenwick of Bond Street, Fortnum & Mason in Piccadilly, Harrods, the biggest department store in Europe, and Harvey Nichols in Knightsbridge, Peter Jones in Chelsea, Liberty in Soho, Selfridges and John Lewis in Oxford Street, are some of the world's most famous department stores.

 Ξεναγήσεις στην Αγγλία